lottelaan98/KnowledgeAndDataEngineering/README.md

 4. Build UI where a patient can fill in his/her symptoms and the UI will show the concept extracted from the text given by the patient and predict the disease
 5. Evaluation

+*Literature and articles*

+- Article: Leveraging Medical Knowledge Graphs Into Large Language Models for Diagnosis Prediction: Design and Application Study - https://arxiv.org/abs/2308.14321
+- UMLS ontology: links different medical terms and coding systems so they can be used together for healthcare, research, and information retrieval.- https://www.nlm.nih.gov/research/umls/index.html
+- Kaggle dataset: The dataset includes 24 different diseases, each with 50 symptom descriptions, resulting in a total of 1,200 data points. https://www.kaggle.com/datasets/niyarrbarman/symptom2disease.

 *Resources*

 LLM guides and materials: